neondatabase/postgres-sample-dbs/README.md

 # How the dataset files were created

-Data was loaded into [Neon Postgres](https://neon.tech/) (Postgres 15) using the prescribed installation method, or a database schema was created and the data was loaded from a delimited file (`.csv`).
-The data was then dumped using the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) utility.
+Data was loaded into [Neon Postgres](https://neon.tech/) (Postgres 15) using the recommended installation method.
+Alternatively, a database schema was created, and data was loaded from a delimited file.
+Subsequently, the data was dumped using the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) utility.
 For example:

 ```bash
 pg_dump "postgres://[user]:[password]@[hostname]/[dbname]" --file=[file_name].sql --format=p --no-owner --no-privileges --no-tablespaces